ardsh/slonik-trpc/README.md

 - Wildcards in selects, e.g. `select: ["name*"]` to select all fields that start with name.
 - Custom loaders and/or plugins/middlewares for processing query results.
 - Mutations, through an update API builder.
+  - Furthermore, building an entire CRUD tRPC API, by only requiring you to declare small SQL fragments and their zod types.
+Similar to hasura.
-- ~~Integration with [prisma client raw database access](https://www.prisma.io/docs/concepts/components/prisma-client/raw-database-access), and other DB clients, separating data loading from query composition.~~ Done.
+- ~~Integration with [prisma client raw database access](https://www.prisma.io/docs/concepts/components/prisma-client/raw-database-access), and other DB clients, separating data loading from query composition.~~ [Done](https://github.com/ardsh/slonik-trpc/blob/main/examples/datagrid-example/src/server/db/loaders/employeeLoader.ts).

 ## 📝 License